shankar4/Functional-Genomics/Resume.md

 * Technology Transfer (1991-2001): My biomed patents resulting from pilot studies on human and monkey subjects were licensed to Vasocor Inc. I led a 30+ technical group (5/92-5/93) in developing Vasogram I. Vasogram II was used in a multi-center clinical validation study.
 (Herrington et al., Circulation, 2004).
 My noninvasive measure for atherosclerosis was successfully correlated with abdominal aortic measurements with MRI.

 #### Professional Recognition:
+* Reviewer for NSF Proposals, Feb  and May 2017: Panels on AISL and NRT.
 * Panel Member, Education Alternatives for Combining Engineering and Management, IEMC, Newfoundland, CA, September 2005
 * Outstanding Faculty Award, Annual Award, College of Engineering, FAU, December 2003.
 * Plaque of Appreciation, for leadership in implementing ‘One Pass to Production’ and ‘Digital Six Sigma’ programs, Motorola’s iDEN Cell Phone Division, September 2003.